starkbank/ecdsa-ruby/README.md

 ### Speed

 We ran a test on Ruby 2.6.3 on a MAC Pro i5 2019.
-The libraries ran 100 times and showed the average times displayed bellow:
+The library ran 100 times and showed the average times displayed bellow:

 | Library            | sign          | verify  |
 | ------------------ |:-------------:| -------:|